 For recovery, comfort, repentance, mercy.
-As a Christian, you are the only one who has access to God in prayer so take advantage of this privilege we have in Christ.
+As a Christian, you are the only one who has access to God in prayer so take advantage of this privilege that we have in Christ.
 As the writer of Hebrews explains:

 3. Do not give up on urging the person to become a Christian

 If the lesson of the thief on the cross teaches us anything, it teaches us that God's love is much deeper than we realize.
 He is prepared to accept sinners who truly repent at any time.
-So never stop pleading with them to be saved.
-Bring them the gospel, right to the end.
+So, never stop pleading with them to be saved.
+Be ready to share the gospel with them, right to the end.

 - Describe the efforts and results you have had in sharing your faith with relatives and friends.

 - What would you say to comfort someone who has lost a friend or family member to suicide?